 Network Rail's performance on delivery of its enhancement portfolio has worsened - following a period of relatively successful delivery in CP4.
-During the first two quarters, 11 out of 44 regulated milestones were missed although the majority of these had low or zero impact on customers.
+During wo quarters.
+11 out of 44 regulated milestones were the first two quarters, 11 out of 44 regulated milestones were missed although the majority of these had low or zero impact on customers.